 - More than 100 billion messages are sent each day on WhatsApp.

-If WhatsApp is where people are spending their time, what’s holding your business back from joining them?
+If WhatsApp is where people spend their time, what’s holding your business back from joining them?

-For enterprise business, WhatsApp usage is associated with real economic growth.
-It’s not only in India that WhatsApp is powering economic progress.
-Consumers across the African continent have been adopting Whatsapp more.
+For enterprise businesses, WhatsApp usage is associated with real economic growth.
+WhatsApp has been powering economic progress in various countries.
+Consumers across the African continent have been adopting WhatsApp more.

-Various industries have found ways of adapting WhatsApp’s capabilities to their needs.
-South Africans use the application to renew their car licenses.
 Different firms in the private sector use WhatsApp to manage their marketing and customer service operations.
-Even patients and medical professionals have found it easier to communicate through the app’s photo sharing features.
+Even patients and medical professionals have found communicating easier through the app’s photo-sharing features.

 The Business Choice is Clear

 WhatsApp knows the economic opportunity and continually experiments with new features to help brands and companies connect with consumers more effectively.
-We also see companies developing brand-specific message bots to field requests using artificial intelligence or using WhatsApp for marketing and brand building campaigns that you might have traditionally seen on Facebook or Twitter.
+We also see companies developing brand-specific message bots to field requests using artificial intelligence or WhatsApp for marketing and brand-building campaigns that you might have traditionally seen on Facebook or Twitter.